midtown-ai/glossary/glossary/p.md

 # Prior Belief

+ ~ What you believe about the data before you begin training on it.
+For example, [L2 regularization] relies on a prior belief that [weights] should be small and normally distributed around zero.

  A prior belief refers to the initial degree of belief in a hypothesis or claim before accounting for observed data or evidence.
 It is the probability assigned to a hypothesis before new evidence is considered.